LPF33/Loom/README.md

 ## Description:
 Invite your friends to join a meeting.
-Features: Videochat, Chat, Whiteboard
+Features: Videochat, Chat, Whiteboard!
-You can send an invitation email to your friend to this chat, or just send the link to this chat session.
+You can send an invitation email to your friend for this chatroom, or just send the link to this chat session.
-You see how is online, can switch on/off the Camera, draw or paint on the Whiteboard, leave the chat, the user get an update.
+You can of course see who is online, can switch on/off the Camera, mute your microphone, draw or paint on the Whiteboard.
+P2P-Communication with WebRTC and Signaling with socket.IO .

 Still missing: Audio, LOOMactica, mayba some more Whiteboard tools!